Is It Real?

-Is It Real? is an American television series that originally aired from April 25, 2005, to August 14, 2007 on the National Geographic Channel.
-The program examines popular or persistent mysteries to determine whether the featured cryptozoological creature (cryptid) or supernatural phenomenon is real or not.
+Is It Real? is an American television series that aired on the National Geographic Channel from April 25, 2005, to October 15, 2007.
+The program examines popular or persistent mysteries to determine whether the featured cryptid or supernatural phenomenon is real or not.
 The show typically includes interviews with believers or proponents of the featured paranormal claims, and then with scientists and skeptics who attempt to find rational explanations for such phenomena using a scientific approach.

+The show is currently available for streaming on Amazon Prime.

 Reception

-On June 23, 2008, members of the Independent Investigations Group (IIG) discussed Is It Real? and stated that it viewed the show as one of the few programs that encourage science and critical thinking.
+On June 23, 2008, Is It Real? was presented an award at the 2nd annual IIG awards.